ganindu7/deepnotes/topics/utils/setting_up_ycm.md

 for clangd to find the `compile_commands.json` we need it to be in a top-level directory relative to the source directory.

-sadly fot this to work
+Note: sadly for this to work you need to run cmake twice (otherwise it won't see the file)

 ```
 IF(EXISTS "${CMAKE_CURRENT_BINARY_DIR}/compile_commands.json")